 The officer who has exercised administrative power in any proceeding will continue to be the forum to entertain appeal, rectification or revision in respect of that matter until it is concluded.
 Surely, this will not result in competition for tax administration enable clear and unambiguous jurisdiction in respect of each proceeding.
 Industry will closely examine who will exercise administrative power without causing duplication in appearing before tax administration for GST compliance.

 Please note that this provision enabling mutual allocation of administrative power between officers of central tax and officers of State/UT Tax opens with the words “Without prejudice ….”.
-As such the provisions conferring power to officers of central tax will prevail over the provisions enabling its mutual allocation.
+As such the provisions conferring power to officers of central tax will not be in derogation of the provisions enabling its mutual allocation.
+In other words, there may be duplication of powers in respect of same taxable persons or same issues involving said taxable persons but not simultaneous exercise of these powers over the same matter so as to cause parallel proceedings.
 The role of the Council in guiding such mutual allocation is paramount as also the conditions that the government is authorised to impose in such an exercise.